dfinity/portal/docs/developer-docs/functionality/sns/deployment.md

 You are now ready to launch your SNS.
-There are some steps that are needed for launching an SNS and some steps that we recommend as intermediate tests that nothing went wrong up to this point.
+There are some steps that are needed for launching an SNS and some steps that we recommend as intermediate sanity checks that up to this point everything works fine.
 We mark the latter by the keyword _(Recommended)_.

 #### 1. Make a call to the SNS wasm modules canister on the NNS subnet.